v-dev/udacity-data-engineering-projects/projects/1_data-modeling-postgres/README.md

 Below are practice and test Jupyter notebook files.
 They are not required, but helpful:
 * `etl.ipynb` : Initial practice scripts with overall instructions to program the real ETL.
 * `test.ipynb` : Scripts to check the created tables and their structure and contents for basic rubric correctness.

+# Running pytests
+Run the Pytest file, `etl_test.py` from the command line as:

+    pytest -rA

+As the time of this writing, Nov 14, 2022, 11pm PT, 6 tests should pass.